-Now that we’ve gone through the important things to know when meeting new people in Korea let’s proceed with learning self-introduction in Korean.
-We will teach basic greetings, how to state your age and where you’re from, your job, and the usual conversations people have when meeting for the first time.
+Now that we’ve gone through the important things to know when meeting a new friend in South Korea, let’s proceed with learning self-introduction in Korean.
+We will teach basic greetings, how to state your age and where you’re from your job, and the usual conversations people have when meeting for the first time.

 You’ll also get to learn more about Korean grammar and more Korean words.
 When you greet people in Korean, they are likely to talk to you in Korean, and a Korean self-introduction script might come in handy!

 You might know how to speak Korean, but if you don’t know how to read the Korean Alphabet, you can learn it here in about 1 hour.

 As you learn Korean, how to greet someone is one of the first things that you’ll know, whether it’s from recognizing phrases in a Korean drama or as part of general language learning.
 The Korean phrases below are essential in introducing yourself in Korean and teaching the basics of what you can use, whether the standard or formal form or way to say them.

 The most common way to greet someone you’ve met for the first time is by saying “hello.”
 Below is how you can say it in a standard way.

 Our article on how to say “hello” in Korean shows different ways to say this greeting.

 When meeting someone for the first time, you can say, “It’s nice to meet you.”
 You can say it in a standard or a formal way.

 We also have a separate article that teaches you how to say “nice to meet you” in Korean in many other ways.